 For a moment of silent calm amid the busy city, head to Parque Lage.
 Located at the base of Corcovado Mountain with Christ the Redeemer looming overhead, this tranquil, lush oasis is perfect for an afternoon stroll.
 Make sure you check out all the unique, tropical vegetation from this part of the world as well as the main park building.
 It’s a beautiful neoclassical structure with a gorgeous courtyard in the centre, which you’ll probably recognise from Instagram.
 The mansion, built by an Italian architect is now home to a wonderful cafe and the School of Visual Arts.

-There we have it, the ultimate Rio de Janeiro bucket list guide or 11 things you simply cannot miss from this amazing city.
+There we have it, the ultimate Rio de Janeiro bucket list or 11 things to do in Rio de Janeiro.
 Enjoy!

 Make sure to leave all your questions and comments below, I’d love to hear from you.